CloudTestDrive/EventLabs/AppDev/springboot-sample/create.devcs.project.md

 #### Create Oracle Developer Cloud Service project ####

-Sign in to [https://cloud.oracle.com/sign-in](https://cloud.oracle.com/sign-in).
-First select your datacenter then provide the identity domain and credentials.
+Go to the Console (see Access inforrmation that was delivered to you in the workshop, or login to your [trial environment](https://cloud.oracle.com/sign-in) ).
 After a successful login you will see your Dashboard.
 Find the Developer services tile and click the hamburger icon.
 In the dropdown menu click **Open Service Console**.
 ![](images/01.dashboard.png)

 On the Developer Cloud Service console, you should have access to the project "CloudTestDrive".